labYangNJU/CellExpanda/README.md

 The input dataset can be prepared using the Data_prepare_for_scChip_K27_K36_K4m1_dataset.R script under the directory scripts/.

 Step 2.
-Run CellExpanda with the config file under the directory CellExpanda/configs/.
+Run CellMATE with the config file under the directory CellMATE/configs/.

       python3 main.py --dataset=scChip_K27_K36_K4m1 --mode=train

 Step 3.
-You can check the output with the one provided in the directory CellExpanda/result/scChip_K27_K36_K4m1_out/.
+You can check the output with the one provided in the directory CellMATE/result/scChip_K27_K36_K4m1_out/.

 Note: The results may be a little different due to the differences in versions of dependencies.